DSC-NYU/datathon/README.md

 <details>
 <summary>Where is the workshop being held?</summary>
 <br>
-The workshop will be premiering Friday morning on Github at *INPUT TIME*.
-The premiere will also be available through the Youtube link >INPUT YOUTUBE LINK<.
-If you have any questions during the workshop premiere feel free to message the Youtube chat.
+The workshop will be premiering Friday morning on this link at $check_back_for_final_time$.
+The premiere will also be available through the Youtube link  $check_back_for_final_link$.
+If you have any questions during the workshop premiere feel free to message the "ask-a-librarian" channel on Slack.
 There will be someone available to answer any questions that may arise.
+Tech/workshop-related questions will be answered by our Data Science Specialist Librarian Vicky Steeves between 8-9pm ET on Friday and 11am-12pm on Saturday.
+Other times, the DSC E-board and CDS graduate students may help you out.
 <br>
 ----------------------------------------------------------------------------
 <br>